Intelligent Voice Assistants for 5 Places in Today’s Digital Workplace

 Hence, the best use cases for voice interfaces tend to be confined to more private places like meeting rooms, conference rooms, the supply room, the IT Helpdesk, delivery vans, or remote worksites as well as use cases that do not involve sensitive company data.
 Verbal communication also can have many nuances and can be highly complex.
 But advances in machine learning will continue to improve how these devices can understand, not just words, but also the emotions that are expressed.
 Whatever the application of voice technology may be, security and privacy will be key concerns while good voice design will determine successful employee experiences.

 You may want to check out our post on chatbot use cases as well.

 A Blended Approach: Intelligent Voice Assistants Meet Text

 Rather than looking at voice-only use cases for the work environment, there are broader opportunities to take voice interactions and blend them with text, message, or email interactions using a customer service chatbot.
-This approach helps overcome some of the barriers that businesses have around privacy and the use of intelligent voice assistants.
+This approach helps overcome some of the barriers that businesses have around privacy and the use of AI voice assistants.
 It also enables a clearer authentication path to verify the identity of a user and continue engaging with them in proactive conversations.
 This can expand how virtual assistants can be used to engage with employees in ways that enhance their experience and build trust.

 An example of this blended approach is an employee requesting HR information via voice and then being moved to their text or messaging channel to give them access to their personal information, following authentication.
 By moving employees across channels the experience can be optimized and the conversation can be continued in a more secure and proactive way.
 This can give the best of both worlds by enabling a voice-first experience but moving to a messaging channel for deeper interactions.